-Built, as part of the Estates Governors' Cottage Building Scheme shortly after World War I, on a meadow long used by Causton's Athletic Club.
+Built, as part of the Estates Governors' Cottage Building Scheme shortly after World War Two, on a meadow long used by Causton's Athletic Club.

-Named in 1961 after Harold Lindsey Rouse, a Director of Midland Bank Ltd and an Alleyn Old Boy and local resident, who had died in 1959.
+Named in 1961 after Harold Lindsey Rouse, a director of Midland Bank Ltd, Alleyn Old Boy and local resident, who died in 1959.

-The Victorian writer and critic John Ruskin lived much of his life in the Herne Hill area, from 1823-43 at a house on the site of 26 Herne Hill, and from 1843 to 1872 leasing from the College a house (later 163 Denmark Hill) built in 1807 on the site of another built in 1796.
+The Victorian writer and critic John Ruskin lived much of his life in the Herne Hill area.
+From 1823-43 at a house on the site of 26 Herne Hill, and from 1843 to 1872 leasing from the College a house (later 163 Denmark Hill) built in 1807.
 After Ruskin's time his house became the Ruskin Manor Hotel.
 It was demolished in 1949.
-Ruskin Walk was a new road constructed in the 19th century roughly on the line of an old walk-way called Simpson's Alley.
+Ruskin Walk was a new road constructed in the 19th century roughly on the line of an old walkway called Simpson's Alley.

-John and Cristina de Reygate figure as vendors in a sale of a freehold messuage and 9 acres of land in Dylewissh in 1311, and in 1405 Sir Robert Denny's holdings in Dulwich included "the tenement lately called Reygates".
-This property passed to the Legh family of Streat- ham, who sold it to the Drapers of Camberwell in 1542, and the last surviving Draper, Matthew, left it in his Will to Sir Edmund Bowyer of Camberwell, who sold it in 1609 to Edward Alleyn.
-Unfortunately, there are no definite clues as to where within Dulwich manor the prop- erty lay.
-We have much better information on another, although un- related, parcel called Rigates Green, which was encircled by Dulwich Common Wood and comprised 60 acres roughly where the various Sports Grounds on the south side of the South Circular are now to be found, and included the fields called Cokers.
-The house called Rye- cotes, from which Ryecotes Mead directly takes its name, was so named by William Young, a College and Estates Governor (and a dis- tinguished local historian), who occupied it from 1858.
+The present development was named in 1966.
+John and Cristina de Reygate figure as vendors in a sale of a freehold messuage and 9 acres of land in Dylewissh in 1311, and in 1405 Sir Robert Denny's holdings in Dulwich included ‘the tenement lately called Reygates’.
+This property passed to the Legh family of Streatham, who sold it to the Drapers of Camberwell in 1542, and the last surviving Draper, Matthew, left it in his will to Sir Edmund Bowyer of Camberwell, who sold it in 1609 to Edward Alleyn.
+Unfortunately, there are no definite clues as to where within Dulwich manor the property lay.
+We have much better information on another, although unrelated, parcel called Rigates Green, which was encircled by Dulwich Common Wood and comprised 60 acres roughly where the various sports grounds on the south side of Dulwich Common are now to be found, and included the fields called Cokers.
+The house called Ryecotes, from which Ryecotes Mead directly takes its name, was named by William Young, a College and Estates Governor (and local historian), who occupied it from 1858.
 In 1909 it was home to Sir Hiram Maxim, inventor of the Maxim gun, who is buried in West Norwood Cemetery.
-The house was demolished in 1967 to make way for the present development.
+The house was demolished to make way for the present development.

 On the Kingswood Estate.
 Named after Harry Govier Seeley, an Assistant Master at Dulwich College in 1885.